Mark Weiss

 Mark Weiss is an American rock music photographer.
 His most widely recognized photographs capture the look and aesthetic of music and celebrity personalities of the 1980s.
 His work with publications such as Circus magazine and FACES helped establish Mark "Weissguy" Weiss as a name known for rock photography.
-He has photographed a wide range of acts including Ozzy Osbourne, the Rolling Stones, Kiss, Madonna and Wu Tang Clan.
+He has photographed a wide range of acts including Ozzy Osbourne, Bon Jovi, the Rolling Stones, Kiss, Madonna and Wu Tang Clan.

 Early life

 Mark Weiss grew up in a middle-class family in Matawan, New Jersey, where his mother worked in public relations and his father was a door-to-door salesman.
 At the age of thirteen, he acquired a Bell & Howell Canon FP camera from a neighbor in exchange for lawn mowing services.
 This early experience with photography, nurtured by a crash course in developing film at his school, laid the foundation for his career in rock music photography.

 Career

 Beginnings

 As a teenager, Weiss photographed live concerts without permission, and sold prints of his photographs to fans of the performers.
 In 1977 he was arrested for selling pictures of the band Kiss at one of their Madison Square Garden concerts in New York.
 His first nationally published work was a photograph of Aerosmith's Steven Tyler; a centerfold in the June 1978 issue of Circus.
 Soon thereafter, Weiss was hired as their staff photographer.